 He has several clinical studies looking at left ventricular diastolic function in patients with and without heart failure and hypertrophic cardiomyopathy.

 In addition to his clinical and research work, Dr Nagueh is a devoted educator, and has won numerous teaching awards.
 He has taught principles and clinical applications of echocardiography to cardiology fellows and sonographers for two decades.
 His lectures cover topics such as the use of doppler for calculation of flow and pressure gradients, assessment of left ventricular diastolic function, and echocardiographic assessment of patients with hypertrophic cardiomyopathy.
 As part of his commitment to education, Dr Nagueh serves as a board member, editor, and peer reviewer for many cardiology publications.
 He has published extensively in leading cardiology journals and has also contributed numerous textbook chapters.

-Dr Andrew L. Pipe graduated from Queen's University in 1974.
-Currently Chief of the Division of Prevention and Rehabilitation at the University of Ottawa Heart Institute, Canada, Dr Pipe continues his research and clinical work in this setting.
+Dr Andrew Pipe graduated from Queen's University, Canada, in 1974.
+Formerly Chief of the Division of Prevention and Rehabilitation at the University of Ottawa Heart Institute, Canada, Dr Pipe continues his research and clinical work in this setting.
 Dr Pipe is a Professor in the Faculty of Medicine at the University of Ottawa and Chair-elect of the Heart and Stroke Foundation of Canada.

 He is currently involved in clinical research assessing new approaches to smoking cessation, strategies designed to facilitate exercise adoption, and novel initiatives to prevent cardiovascular disease.

 Dr Pipe has addressed audiences in over 30 nations and is frequently consulted on issues related to tobacco use and smoking cessation, drug use in sport, and physical activity and health.